beancount/docs/docs/tutorial_example.md

 ### Generating Reports<a id="generating-reports"></a>

-Let’s generate a report of the final balances of all accounts [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/balances.output):
+Let’s generate a report of the final balances of all accounts [<u>\[output\]</u>](http://furius.ca/beancount/examples/tutorial/balances.output):

     bean-report example.beancount balances

 As you can see, the bean-report script has subcommands for the various reports it generates.
-To list the available reports, use --help-reports [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/help-reports.output):
+To list the available reports, use --help-reports [<u>\[output\]</u>](http://furius.ca/beancount/examples/tutorial/help-reports.output):

     bean-report --help-reports

-To list the options available for a particular report, use --help on it [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/help-subcmd.output):
+To list the options available for a particular report, use --help on it [<u>\[output\]</u>](http://furius.ca/beancount/examples/tutorial/help-subcmd.output):

     bean-report example.beancount balances --help

 The report-specific options vary for each report type.

-You can also list the global options for the script [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/help-global.output):
+You can also list the global options for the script [<u>\[output\]</u>](http://furius.ca/beancount/examples/tutorial/help-global.output):

     bean-report --help

 The global options allow you to specify the desired output format for the reports.
-To see which formats are available for which report, use --help-formats [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/help-formats.output):
+To see which formats are available for which report, use --help-formats [<u>\[output\]</u>](http://furius.ca/beancount/examples/tutorial/help-formats.output):

     bean-report --help-formats

 ### Generating Balances<a id="generating-balances"></a>

 Good, so we know how to generate a report of balances for all accounts.
 This is a pretty detailed list of accounts though.
-Let’s just restrict the output to the accounts that we’re interested in [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/balances-restrict.output):
+Let’s just restrict the output to the accounts that we’re interested in [<u>\[output\]</u>](http://furius.ca/beancount/examples/tutorial/balances-restrict.output):

     bean-report example.beancount balances -e ETrade

 Here you can view the number of units held in each of the investment subaccounts.
-To render the cost, use the --cost option [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/balances-restrict-cost.output):
+To render the cost, use the --cost option [<u>\[output\]</u>](http://furius.ca/beancount/examples/tutorial/balances-restrict-cost.output):

     bean-report example.beancount balances -e ETrade --cost